-Ledger Live is an all in one application that lets you set up and manage your Ledger device.
-It supports the Ledger Nano X, Ledger Nano S and Ledger Blue via USB.
-Available for desktop on Linux, Windows, and Mac they also have a mobile app available from the AppStore or GooglePlay.
+Ledger Live supports the Ledger Nano X, Ledger Nano S, and Ledger Blue via USB.
+Available for desktop on Linux, Windows and Mac.
+Plus they also have a mobile app available from the AppStore or GooglePlay.

 To download Ledger Live Manager navigate to; https://www.ledger.com/ledger-live